MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

 ### Make it a Git repository

 To deploy code on Heroku, you will need to use [Git][git].
-Initialize a Git repository in the app's directory:
+Initialize a Git repository in the application's directory:

 ```bash
 $> git init